Igglybuff/awesome-piracy/readme.md

 - [Butter Project](http://butterproject.org/) A legal fork of Popcorn Time which is configurable to allow for custom sources of video
 - [BitLord](http://www.bitlord.com/) Another BitTorrent streaming client
 - [Tixati](https://tixati.com/) Lightweight torrent client for Windows and Linux
-- [PicoTorrent](https://picotorrent.org/) Lightweight and minimalistic torrent client for Windows
+- [PicoTorrent](https://picotorrent.org/) A lightweight and minimalistic torrent client for Windows
 - [FrostWire](https://www.frostwire.com/) FrostWire is a Free and open-source BitTorrent client first released in September 2004, as a fork of LimeWire.
 - [peerflix](https://github.com/mafintosh/peerflix) Streaming torrent client for node.js
-- [RapidBay](https://github.com/hauxir/rapidbay) Rapid bay is a self hosted video service/torrent client that makes playing videos from torrents easy.
+- [RapidBay](https://github.com/hauxir/rapidbay) Rapid bay is a self-hosted video service/torrent client that makes playing videos from torrents easy.
 - [Tornado](https://tornado-torrent.gitlab.io/posts/first-beta/) Tornado is a modern web-first BitTorrent client designed with usability in mind.
 Based on Transmission.

 #### Deluge